Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

 \begin{thm}(Deligne) The cohomology of a $\Q$-mixed Hodge complex carries a $\Q$-mixed Hodge structure. \end{thm}

-\begin{example} The one of main geometric examples we are interested in is a $\Q$-mixed Hodge structure of the cohomology of smooth quasi-projective variety $U$.
+\begin{example} One of the main geometric examples we are interested in is a $\Q$-mixed Hodge structure on the cohomology of smooth quasi-projective variety $U$.
 One needs to choose a good compactification $(X,D)$ of $U$ and construct a $\Q$-cohomological MHC over $X$ that yields a $\Q$-mixed Hodge structure on $H^\bullet(U)$.
 This is achieved by considering the logarithmic de Rham complexes $\Omega_Z^\bullet(\log D)$.
 See Section \ref{sec:weight} for more details. \end{example}

 We introduce one more notion which is frequently used in the main context of the paper.

 \begin{defin} A $\Q$-mixed Hodge complex $K=(K_\Q, (K_\Q, W), (K_\C, W, F), \alpha)$ is Hodge-Tate if the induced $\Q$-mixed Hodge structure on $H^i(\Gr_n^W(K))$ is Hodge-Tate for all $n$. \end{defin}